 Perhaps when you started, you thought of the old adage “If you build it, they will come.”
 Maybe that works for ghosts dying to play baseball but that’s not the way the real world works.
 Best selling author Seth Godin calls that “Hope Marketing”, and that’s a rookie mistake.

 So maybe you’ve tried a few things before.
 Some tweets here and there.
-A few posts to your Facebook page.
+A few posts on your Facebook page.
 Maybe something old school like a radio ad or flyer.
 You’ve probably noticed that your efforts don’t seem to be moving the needle for your business.

-I’m going to show you a simple strategy you can use that won’t require you to throw a pile of money at people who don’t care, and you won’t have to spend hours everyday posting on social media either.
+I’m going to show you a simple strategy you can use that won’t require you to throw a pile of money at people who don’t care, and you won’t have to spend hours every day posting on social media either.

 Who’s this for?

-This strategy will work for you if your game store is brand new or a 20 year veteran.
+This strategy will work for you if your game store is brand new or a 20-year veteran.
 It’s geared towards stores that don’t have a huge marketing budget to promote posts and advertise with, but it can definitely work alongside an aggressive ad plan too.
 It’s also for those entrepreneurs who want to protect their most precious resource, their time.

 Sounds good?
 Cool.
 But first…